 When the job completes, you'll see a notification that the bulk operation succeeded.

 Understand the CSV template

-Download and fill in the bulk upload CSV template to help you successfully invite Azure AD guest users in bulk.
+Download and fill in the bulk upload CSV template to help you successfully invite Microsoft Entra guest users in bulk.
 The CSV template you download might look like this example:

 CSV template structure

 The rows in a downloaded CSV template are as follows:

 - Version number: The first row containing the version number must be included in the upload CSV.

 - Column headings: The format of the column headings is <Item name> [PropertyName] <Required or blank>.
 For example,